A Failed Exchange May Have Tax Benefits

 An exchange started near the end of a tax year will often run into the following tax year.
 The regulations address how to handle incomplete exchanges and cash “boot” received by the taxpayer in the following year.

-Any cash “boot” received in the following tax year can be reported using the installment sale method.
 Cash “boot” is any cash not reinvested in replacement property and paid directly to you from the qualified intermediary.
 This would apply when replacement property is acquired but not all of the exchange proceeds are used or when no replacement property is acquired.

 As with any tax reporting issue, you should consult with your accountant or tax advisor to be sure that you report an incomplete or failed exchange in the best way to meet your investment objectives.